containers/podman/test/system/README.md

 see this, but BATS will display it on failure.
 The goal here is to give you everything you need to diagnose without having to rerun tests.

-The `is` comparison function is designed to emit useful diagnostics, in particular, the actual and expected strings.
+The `assert` comparison function is designed to emit useful diagnostics, in particular, the actual and expected strings.
 Please do not use the horrible BATS standard of `[ x = y ]`; that's nearly useless for tracking down failures.